adnanmk-1999/Clinic_Management_Frontend/README.md

 npm start
 ```

-The app will launch at:
+The app will launch at Port 3000 by default or another if you altered it (check .env):

 ```
 http://localhost:3000